Gen Z Leads Black Friday Frenzy At Garden State Plaza, Smashing Sales Records

 The center opened its doors at 7 a.m. on Friday, Nov.
-29, but eager crowds had already formed long lines outside popular stores like UGG, Sephora, Lululemon, Aritzia, and Macy’s, according to Megan Redzia, the executive vice president of 3E Public Relations, which represents the mall.
+29, but eager crowds had already formed long lines outside popular stores like UGG, Sephora, Lululemon, Aritzia, and Macy’s, according to Wesley Rebisz, senior general manager of Westfield Garden State Plaza.

 Extended hours, from 7 a.m. to 11 p.m., gave shoppers more time to score deals, with the mall remaining packed well past 9 p.m.

-Redzia attributed the record turnout to effective promotions and sharp discounts, some reaching 50% to 70% off early in the day.
-Many stores posted double-digit sales growth compared to Black Friday 2023, particularly in fast and contemporary fashion categories and department stores, Redzia said.
+Rebisz attributed the record turnout to effective promotions and sharp discounts, some reaching 50% to 70% off early in the day.
+Many stores posted double-digit sales growth compared to Black Friday 2023, particularly in fast and contemporary fashion categories and department stores, Rebisz said.

 Younger Gen Z shoppers were a driving force behind the success, coming in greater numbers, arriving earlier, and staying longer.
 Brands like Abercrombie & Fitch, Hollister, and Aeropostale saw significant gains, according to the mall.